Career Counseling: The impact of ethnicity, gender, and class on career choices, career options, and career opportunities: An Interview with My Father.

 Do you feel like you’ve accomplished some of the things you wanted over the course of your life?
 Yeah, more than ever.
 I had dreams and a lot of those I’ve been able to achieve.
 One of them was getting out of that little town.
 I graduated high school, got a good job.
 When my father and stepmother bought a house just outside Chicago city limits, everything changed.
 My two sisters and I met new people; we were in a new school with new surroundings.
 We were the only Blacks, so we learned how to deal with that whole situation … how to adapt to how they treated us.
 Those schools had better things than the schools in Robbins, so we liked that.
 Our lives changed for the better.
 The only way we knew that [people] lived better than we did was when we went out of our town.

 Was it assumed that you would go to college or technical school?
 Not really.
 [My parents] wanted all of us to graduate from high school.
 That was the goal, get a high school diploma because at that time that’s all that was required to get a job and to work in the automobile industry or the steel industry.
 If it so happened that you did go to college, that was like … a dream come true.
-But none of my relatives ever pushed me to go to college.
+But none of my relatives ever pushed me to go to college after high school.

 Was your family able to offer options to you for earning a livable wage?
 Both my grandfathers owned their own businesses, owned their homes, and their cars.
 As a young boy, I had unique opportunities to learn the operations of two different businesses.
 It was just hands-on.
 This is how you do it.
 This is what you do.
 I found out a lot just watching.